The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Anorexia in a dog

-Typically, IBD is chronic and is accompanied by vomiting, diarrhea, and/or weight loss.
-Weight loss of a sick animal is not always associated with symptoms of damage to the digestive system.
-Appetite in patients with IBD is variable: in some there is anorexia, in others it alternates with polyphagia (eating disorder, manifested increased appetite and gluttony).
-With IBD, vomiting is also very variable, and it is not specific, and the color of the vomit is different.
-According to the features of the manifestation of diarrhea, one can judge whether it is associated with dysfunctions thin department bowel (by infrequent bowel movements and passing large amounts of feces) or large intestine (by very frequent passing of small amounts of feces), but in some cases of IBD, both types of diarrhea may occur simultaneously.
+In typical cases, IBD is chronic and is accompanied by vomiting, diarrhea and/or weight loss.
+Weight loss in a sick animal is not always associated with symptoms of damage to the digestive system.
+The appetite of patients with IBD is variable: in some there is anorexia, in others it alternates with polyphagia (an eating disorder manifested by increased appetite and gluttony).
+In IBD, vomiting is also very variable, and it is not specific, and the color of the vomit varies.
+Based on the characteristics of the manifestation of diarrhea, one can judge whether it is associated with dysfunction thin section the intestine (by infrequent bowel movements and the release of large amounts of feces) or the large intestine (by the very frequent release of small amounts of feces), but in some cases of IBD both types of diarrhea can occur simultaneously.

-Owners of dogs with IBD are most often concerned about intestinal flatulence and rumbling in the abdomen of their pets.
+Owners of dogs with IBD are most often concerned about intestinal flatulence and rumbling in the stomach of their pets.

-Melena (black semi-liquid stool with characteristic bad smell) and the presence of blood in the vomit in this disease are rare, but the incidence of bloody stools reaches 30%.
+Melena (black, semi-liquid stool with a characteristic unpleasant smell) and the presence of blood in the vomit in this disease are rare, but the incidence of bloody stools reaches 30%.

 Sometimes dogs with IBD experience abdominal pain.
-This is evidenced both by observations made of animals during palpation of their abdomen, and by their spontaneous reactions (looking at their side, howling, discomfort experienced after eating food and occurring without visible reasons salivation).
+This is evidenced both by observations made of animals when palpating their abdomen, and by their spontaneous reactions (looking at their side, howling, discomfort experienced after eating food and what happens without visible reasons salivation).

 Laboratory tests exclude diseases caused by metabolic disorders and functional state endocrine glands.
-Hypereosinophilia is observed in approximately 1/3 of IBD cases; it is more typical for eosinophilic than for lymphocytic-plasmacytic enteritis.
+Hypereosinophilia is observed in approximately 1/3 of IBD cases; it is more characteristic of eosinophilic than of lymphocytic-plasmacytic enteritis.
 The establishment of hypereosinophilia dictates the need for systemic anthelmintic treatment.

-Chronic bleeding in the digestive tract can accompany IBD, although it does not occur as often with this disease as with a number of others.
+Chronic bleeding in the digestive tract can accompany IBD, although with this disease it does not occur nearly as often as with a number of others.

-X-ray examination facilitates the diagnosis of intestinal obstruction, determining the size of the liver and kidneys, but it is of little use for the diagnosis of IBD.
-Contrast (barium) fluoroscopy is used when bowel obstruction is suspected and when it is not possible to use ultrasound.
-Both of the above methods make it possible to assess the degree of filling of the stomach with fodder masses, when it is necessary to exclude the syndrome of impaired gastric emptying.
+X-ray examination makes it easier to diagnose intestinal obstruction and determine the size of the liver and kidneys, but it is of little use for diagnosing IBD.
+Contrast (barium) fluoroscopy is used when intestinal obstruction is suspected and when it is not possible to use ultrasound.
+Both of these methods make it possible to assess the degree of filling of the stomach with feed masses, when it is necessary to exclude the syndrome of impaired gastric emptying.

 Ultrasound provides extremely valuable information that allows you to diagnose a number of diseases accompanied by chronic vomiting and diarrhea.
-In IBD, it does not reveal any specific changes - the only findings in this disease may be a thickening of the intestinal wall or an increase in mesenteric lymph nodes.
-However, ultrasound is very convenient way search for focal lesions of the intestine and their aspiration biopsy with a thin needle.
+In IBD, it does not reveal any specific changes - the only findings in this disease may be thickening of the intestinal wall or enlargement of the mesenteric lymph nodes.
+However, ultrasound is very useful in a convenient way searching for focal intestinal lesions and performing their fine needle aspiration biopsy.

-The prognosis for IBD is quite favorable, because. it is not one of the life threatening diseases.
-When IBD is complicated by protein-losing enteropathy or eosinophilic enteritis, in which there is extensive infiltration of the intestinal wall, the prognosis is unfavorable.
-The development of histiocytic colitis is also the basis for a poor or very cautious prognosis.
+The prognosis for IBD is quite favorable, because... it is not among life-threatening diseases.
+When IBD is complicated by protein-losing enteropathy or eosinophilic enteritis, in which extensive infiltration of the intestinal wall occurs, the prognosis is poor.
+The development of histiocytic colitis also serves as a basis for a poor or very cautious prognosis.

 Treatment

-Usually, immediately after the presumptive diagnosis of IBD is made (even before the completion of the entire set of differential diagnostic studies described above), a course of antibiotic therapy is prescribed and the animal is transferred to an easily digestible diet.
+Usually, immediately after making a presumptive diagnosis of IBD (even before completing the entire complex of differential diagnostic studies described above), a course of antibiotic therapy is prescribed and the animal is transferred to an easily digestible diet.

-In addition to changing the diet of a dog with IBD, we recommend systematic antibiotic use for 1 month, which shortens the recovery period.
+In addition to changing the diet of a dog with IBD, we recommend systematically using antibiotics for 1 month, which shortens the recovery period.

-Prebiotics help change the gut environment by stimulating the growth of beneficial bacteria.
+Prebiotics help change the intestinal environment and stimulate the growth of beneficial bacteria.

 In some cases, antispasmodic drugs are used.

-These drugs should not be discontinued immediately after the animal's clinical condition improves; this is done gradually over several weeks in order to avoid a recurrence of the disease.
+These drugs should not be discontinued immediately after the animal's clinical condition improves; this is done gradually over several weeks in order to avoid relapse of the disease.

 Finally

 Whatever treatment regimen is chosen, the owner of an animal with IBD should be aware that this disease often relapses.
-Therefore, he must strictly adhere to the instructions of the veterinarian regarding the use medicines and special diet.
+Therefore, he must strictly adhere to the veterinarian’s instructions regarding the use of medicines and a special diet.

-Very often, dogs with IBD are hypersensitive to sudden dietary changes or supplements. feed additives.
-Treat a dog with IBD (especially if it is severe) this disease), without corticosteroid drugs is very difficult.
-For this reason, the recommended IBD treatment regimen provides for antibiotic therapy at the first stage in combination with the transfer of the animal to a special diet, and if this is not effective enough, the transition to the use of steroid drugs.
-If the dog has clinical condition after it stabilizes, it begins to deteriorate for an unknown reason (for example, due to abrupt change diet), monthly course antibiotic therapy is often very effective way treatment of relapse.
+Very often, dogs suffering from IBD show increased sensitivity to sudden changes in diet or addition to it. feed additives.
+Cure a dog with IBD (especially in severe cases) of this disease), without corticosteroid drugs it is very difficult.
+For this reason, our recommended treatment regimen for IBD involves antibiotic therapy at the first stage in combination with transferring the animal to a special diet, and if this is insufficiently effective, switching to the use of steroid drugs.
+If the dog clinical condition after it stabilizes, it begins to deteriorate for an unknown reason (for example, due to sudden change diet), monthly course antibiotic therapy is often very effective way treatment of relapse of the disease.

-In cases of recurrent IBD, it is advisable to combine a special exclusionary diet with 1–2 courses of antibiotic therapy conducted during the year.
+In cases of recurrent IBD, it is advisable to combine a special elimination diet with 1–2 courses of antibiotic therapy throughout the year.

-The owner may mistake his pet for banal poisoning or indigestion, but sometimes these signs indicate such serious illness like enterocolitis in dogs.
-Sometimes it is better to show your pet to a veterinarian, because only a doctor can make an accurate diagnosis.
+The owner may mistake his pet for banal poisoning or indigestion, but sometimes these signs indicate that serious illness, like enterocolitis in dogs.
+Sometimes it is better to take your pet to the veterinarian, because only a doctor can make an accurate diagnosis.

-Enterocolitis in dogs is characterized by inflammation of the walls of the small and large intestines, as a result of which harmful microorganisms cause necrosis of the mucous membrane, irritation of the organ.
+Enterocolitis in dogs is characterized by inflammation of the walls of the small and large intestines, as a result of which harmful microorganisms cause necrosis of the mucous membrane and irritation of the organ.

-Install exact problem, due to which inflammation of the intestine appeared, the doctor should and based on the diagnosis, therapy will be prescribed.
-Young and old individuals are most susceptible to enterocolitis, the disease is least often diagnosed in dogs of middle and mature age.
+Install exact problem, due to which intestinal inflammation appeared, the doctor should and based on the diagnosis, therapy will be prescribed.
+Young and old individuals are most susceptible to enterocolitis; the disease is least often diagnosed in middle-aged and mature dogs.

-Symptoms of the disease are pronounced, they can not be overlooked.
+The symptoms of the disease are pronounced and cannot be ignored.
 These include:

-• Diarrhea with an admixture of mucus, if not treated at this stage, then streaks of blood appear in the stools.
+• Diarrhea mixed with mucus, if treatment is not carried out at this stage, then streaks of blood appear in the stool.

-• The progressive disease is characterized false calls dogs to empty.
+• A progressive disease characterized by false urges dogs to defecate.

-• As a result of loose stools, irreversible processes occur at the muscle level, cases of prolapse of the intestine are recorded.
+• As a result of loose stools, irreversible processes occur at the muscular level, and cases of intestinal prolapse are recorded.

-• Against the background of diarrhea and vomiting, there is a sharp decrease in body weight.
+• Against the background of diarrhea and vomiting, a sharp decrease in body weight occurs.

-• The pet's coat deteriorates, it begins to fall out, the appearance becomes dull, neglected - this is due to instant leaching from the body.
+• The pet's fur deteriorates, it begins to fall out, the appearance becomes dull, neglected - this is due to instant leaching from the body.

-• The dog suffers from pain in the abdomen, the owner can fix bloating and flatulence in his pet.
+• The dog is suffering from abdominal pain; the owner may notice bloating and flatulence in his pet.

-• In some cases, fever and increased fever are recorded.
+• In some cases, fever and increased symptoms are recorded.

-In addition to these signs of enterocolitis, there are general symptoms ill health - lethargy, apathy, unwillingness to walk.
+In addition to such signs of enterocolitis, general symptoms ill health – lethargy, apathy, reluctance to go for walks.

 Diagnosis of the disease

-If one or more symptoms occur, you should go to the veterinary clinic.
-But before that, the owner is able to independently provide the first first aid to your pet.
-First of all, it is necessary to provide the pet with sufficient water, because with diarrhea and vomiting, dehydration of the body is recorded.
+If one or more symptoms occur, you should go to a veterinary clinic.
+But before this, the owner is able to independently provide first first aid to your pet.
+First of all, it is necessary to provide your pet with sufficient water, because diarrhea and vomiting indicate dehydration.

 Restore in the body water-salt balance You can use diluted Polysorb.
-They should give the pet water in small doses for an hour.
+They should feed their pet small doses over an hour.
 Castor oil will help cleanse your dog's intestines, making it easier for your veterinarian to diagnose the disease.

-Upon arrival at the clinic, you will need to answer the doctor for a list of the following questions:
+Upon arrival at the clinic, the doctor will need to answer the following questions:

-• Was there a sudden change in nutrition from one type to another?
+• Was there a sudden transition of nutrition from one type to another?

-• Has the animal been in contact with other individuals?
+• Has the animal had contact with other animals?

-• Have you taken long trips with your dog?
+• Have you ever taken long trips with your dog?

-• Does the animal like to dig in trash cans and bins?
+• Does your animal like to dig into trash cans and trash cans?

-• Walking on a leash or without it?
+• Is it possible to walk on a leash or without it?

-The veterinarian must be aware of all the painful symptoms of the animal, as well as those affixed.
+The veterinarian must know about all the painful symptoms of the animal, as well as those marked.
 After a conversation and examination of the dog, tests are prescribed.

-A blood test for biochemistry will allow the doctor to assess the condition and possible disturbances in activity internal organs- kidneys, liver, pancreas.
-The results will show the level nutrients in the body.
-With a lack of any element, vitamins can be prescribed.
+A blood test for biochemistry will allow the doctor to assess the condition and possible disturbances in activity internal organs– kidneys, liver, pancreas.
+The results will show the level nutrients in organism.
+If there is a deficiency of any element, vitamins may be prescribed.
 Biochemistry also reveals dehydration.
-This analysis is given in the morning on an empty stomach, but in emergency cases blood sampling can be done, neglecting these rules.
+This test is taken in the morning on an empty stomach, but in case of emergency Blood sampling can be done in disregard of these rules.

 If you suspect foreign object stuck in the gastrointestinal tract, an x-ray is prescribed.
-It is this study that can guarantee the presence or absence of foreign bodies in the body.
-There is no need to prepare your dog for x-rays.
+It is this study that can guarantee the presence or absence foreign bodies in organism.
+There is no need to specially prepare your dog for an x-ray.

-Your doctor may also order an ultrasound of your pet's abdomen.
-Prepare for this study:
+The doctor may also order an ultrasound of your pet's abdomen.
+You need to prepare for this study:

-• Within 10-12 hours the dog should not eat, as possible flatulence in the stomach will affect the result.
+• The dog should not eat for 10-12 hours, as possible flatulence in the stomach will affect the result.

-• The intestines are cleansed activated carbon before the ultrasound.
+• The intestines are cleansed activated carbon the day before the ultrasound.

-• In some cases, a few hours before the study - this facilitates the examination of the colon.
+• In some cases, a few hours before the examination - this makes it easier to examine the colon.

-The modern method of diagnosing diseases associated with the gastrointestinal tract is endoscopy.
-During this study, the doctor has the opportunity to take tissue for a biopsy.
-The operation is low-traumatic, performed under general anesthesia.
+A modern method for diagnosing diseases associated with the gastrointestinal tract is endoscopy.
+During this test, the doctor has the opportunity to take tissue for a biopsy.
+The operation is low-traumatic and is performed under general anesthesia.
 Microcameras are inserted into the dog's abdominal cavity, while the doctor evaluates the picture visually on the monitor.

-Based on the results of tests and studies, the veterinarian diagnoses the dog and determines the subsequent treatment.
+Based on the results of tests and studies, the veterinarian makes a diagnosis for the dog and determines subsequent treatment.

 Treatment of enterocolitis in dogs at home

-Therapy primarily depends on the type of pathogen.
-In most cases, the veterinarian prescribes a special diet for the sick dog.
+Therapy primarily depends on the type of causative agent of the disease.
+In most cases, the veterinarian will prescribe a special diet for a sick dog.
 A day or two may be recommended therapeutic fasting, only drinking is allowed.
-The pet must receive enough drinking water This will prevent dehydration of the body.
+The pet must receive sufficient quantity drinking water– this will prevent dehydration of the body.

-If the animal has been previously fed, then the doctor may advise special meals for dogs with gastrointestinal problems.
-If the pet is accustomed to natural products, then the veterinarian will give a list of allowed products.
+If the animal has previously eaten, the doctor can advise special food for dogs with gastrointestinal problems.
+If the pet is accustomed to natural products, the veterinarian will provide a list of allowed products.

 • Lean meat, chicken, turkey.

-• Broths on cereals, oatmeal or rice will do.
+• Decoctions of cereals, oatmeal or rice are suitable.

 • Egg yolks.